alisondiazc/CGJ_PBHiFi_WGS_Analysis/1.QualityControl/Reads_QC.md

 ```bash
 echo $PROJECT_DIR
 ```
 > If the output shows the correct path, you're ready to proceed.
 If it returns nothing, you'll need to export it again or check your shell configuration.
+Refer to step 0 for detailed instructions.
 ***

 ## 1. Download Reads_QC.sh bash script